 Two factors that increase the risk of hernias are weak abdominal muscles and weak connective tissue.
 Some people are born with weak connective tissue, whereas in others it becomes weaker in older age.
 Illnesses or surgery can also weaken tissue and muscles.

 Being very overweight increases the pressure in your abdomen.
-But this doesn’t increase the risk of all the different types of hernias: While it increases the risk of incisional and umbilical hernias, it doesn’t affect the risk of inguinal hernias.
+But this only increases the risk of incisional and umbilical hernias.
+It doesn’t affect the risk of inguinal hernias.
 Tumors or a build-up of fluid in the abdomen can increase the pressure on the abdominal wall too.

-Pregnant women are more prone to abdominal wall hernias as well.
+Abdominal wall hernias are also more common in pregnant women.
 Smoking and illnesses like diabetes can make it more difficult for wounds to heal properly after surgery, which makes incisional hernias more likely.

 Lifting heavy objects, coughing and straining can make existing hernias grow in size.
 Whether these things can also cause hernias in the first place probably depends on the type of hernia.
 It isn’t clear whether this is the case with inguinal hernias, for example.